esferatec/ec-luart-geometrymanager/README.md

 The project is a geometry management module written in Lua and LauRT.
 It defines a GeometryManager object that provides methods to initialize different layout instances for LuaRT desktop applications.

-*In the "Zip File Viewer" example below, widgets are automatically repositioned and adjusted when the user resizes the application window.*

 ![Screenshot of the Zip File Viewer](/readme.png)

 **Please note:**